 - Direct taxes are precisely tied to a specific person.
 It is most often paid from income, natural persons, or legal entities.
-Direct taxes also include local taxes, but the difference is that local taxes are paid to the relevant local authority. - o personal income tax the subject of this tax is the sum of personal income from dependent activity, from self-employment, from business, from rent.
+Direct taxes also include local taxes, but the difference is that local taxes are paid to the relevant local authority. - personal income tax the subject of this tax is the sum of personal income from dependent activity, from self-employment, from business, from rent.
 Every income-earning citizen is obliged to pay this tax.
 If the tax base of a natural person was less than or equal to € 37,163.36, this natural person is obliged to pay tax, which will be calculated from the tax base at the basic tax rate of 19 %.
-If the tax base of a natural person was higher than € 37,163.36, this natural person is obliged to pay tax, which will be calculated from the tax base at a tax rate of 25 %, - o corporate income tax the subject of this tax is the sum of corporate income (companies such as a limited liability company, joint stock company and the like).
+If the tax base of a natural person is obliged to pay tax, which will be calculated from the tax, which will be calculated from the tax base at the basic tax rate of 19 %.
+If the tax base of a natural person is obliged to pay tax, which will be calculated from the tax base at the tax base at the basic tax rate of 19 %.
+If the tax base of a natural person is obliged to pay tax, which will be calculated from the tax base at a tax rate of 25 %, - corporate income tax the subject of this tax is the sum of corporate income (companies such as a limited liability company, joint stock company and the like).
 The tax is calculated on the basis of the tax base, which is the profit or loss adjusted by deductible and deductible items.